malvikasharan/developing_collaborative_document/lessons/2-version-control-and-GitHub.md

 **GitHub is online web interface**, it’s designed to share your work, and allows other people to “fork” your project-- meaning they can create an independent copy of your work to test, modify, remix and reuse it.

-There's lots to know about GitHub-- it has terrific project management features, a social platform, and communication tools that are useful for any project where a group of people are working together on the same set of documents.
+There are lots to know about GitHub-- it has terrific project management features, a social platform, and communication tools that are useful for any project where a group of people is working together on the same set of documents.

 Get to know GitHub [Here](https://mozillascience.github.io/study-group-orientation/3.2-know-github.html) (Video from Abby Cabunac of Mozilla Science Lab)